Vivremotion/Neckspert/README.md

 - Create custom chord sequences
 - Visualize chord diagrams with notes, intervals and fingerings
 - Plug in and play!
+(It works better if you plug your guitar in a sound card than if you use the device mic)
 - Real-time chord recognition
 - Keep track of your progress with a scoring and session history
 - Acknowledge what you need to work on thanks to our AI powered personal coach (basic statistics, really)